- How does one become a Cal State East Bay student?

 Academic Advising and Career Education (AACE)

-AACE is located in the Student Services Building, 2nd Floor.
-Academic advisors are available to discuss and explain your transfer evaluation or the degree audit you will receive from Planning, Enrollment Management, and Student Affairs.
+AACE academic advisors are available to discuss and explain your transfer evaluation or the degree audit you will receive from the Office of the Registrar.
 An official evaluation or an update of a prior evaluation is available by appointment.
 (See the Student Services chapter in this catalog for additional information on AACE.)

 Credit for Continuing Education and Correspondence School Work

 Students may count a maximum of 36 quarter (24 semester) units of extension credit and correspondence school work toward a baccalaureate degree at Cal State East Bay.
-Any such units not earned at Cal State East Bay must be earned in courses which would be acceptable for Cal State East Bay degrees and must come from accredited institutions which would accept the units toward their own degrees.
+Any such units not earned at Cal State East Bay must be earned in courses deemed acceptable for Cal State East Bay degrees and course units must come from accredited institutions that accept the units toward their own degrees.

 No extension or correspondence school credit may be applied toward the residency requirement for undergraduates or graduates.
-Courses taken in Cal State East Bay special sessions may be applied toward residency.
+Courses taken in Cal State East Bay Special Sessions programs may be applied toward residency.
 All transferable extension and correspondence work will be used for determination of the undergraduate grade point average.

 Credit for Experience and Prior Learning